+🕑 Reading time: 1 minuteClassification systems are used to group soils according to their order of performance under given set of physical conditions.
+Soils that are grouped in order of performance for one set of physical conditions will not necessarily have the same order of performance under some other physical conditions.
 Therefore, number of classification systems have been developed depending on the intended purpose of the system.
 Soil classification has proved to be a very useful tool to the soil engineer.It gives general guidelines in an empirical manner for making use of the field experience of others.

 Different Classification of Soils for Engineering PurposeSoil may be broadly classified as follows:

 - Classification based on grain size

 - Textural classification